 he was but a youth, and ruddy, and of a fair countenance."
 David

 looked like Adam; reddish like the earth God used to form him.
 This

-means he would look like any other Middle Eastern person or even similar
+means he would look like many other Middle Eastern persons or even similar

 to Native Americans in that his skin tone was of a darker hue more